 This grilled pork chop dish by our friend Jacqueline Duffin is one you’ll be craving all Summer long!
-The BBQGuys Signature Yucatan Rojo Rub offers citrus notes and a hint of heat to perfectly complement the grilled pork, and the charred corn and poblano relish offers a sweet and smoky topping for a burst of flavor.
+In this recipe, Jacqueline uses a Yucatan Rojo Rub that offers citrus notes and a hint of heat to perfectly complement the grilled pork, and the charred corn and poblano relish which creates a sweet and smoky topping for a burst of flavor.

 - 4 bone-in pork chops (1/2” - 3/4” thickness)

 Ingredients for Charred Cornand Poblano Relish

 - 4 ears of corn on the cob – cleaned

 - 1 red bell pepper

 - ¼ cup extra-virgin olive oil

 - 2 tsp honey